Laurent Clerc: Biography

-Laurent Clerc was born December 26, 1785, in La Balme-les-Grottes, Isère, a village on the northeastern edge of Lyon to Joseph-François Clerc and Marie-Élisabeth Candy in the small village of La Balme, where his father was the mayor.
-Clerc's home was a typical bourgeois household.
-When he was one year old, Clerc fell from a chair into a fire, suffering a severe burn and obtained a permanent scar on the right side of his cheek.
-Clerc's family believed his deafness and inability to smell were caused by this accident, but Clerc later wrote that he was not certain of this and might have been born deaf and without the ability to smell.
+Laurent Clerc was born December 26, 1785, in La Balme-les-Grottes, Isère, a village on the northeastern edge of Lyon, to Joseph-François Clerc and Marie-Élisabeth Candy.
+Clerc senior was the mayor and the home was a typical bourgeois household.
+When he was one year old, Clerc fell from a chair into a fire, suffering a severe burn and obtaining a permanent scar on the right side of his cheek.
+Clerc's family believed his deafness and inability to smell were caused by this accident, but Clerc later wrote that he was not certain of this and might have been born with these sensory impairments.
 The facial scar later provided the basis for his name sign, performed with the manual alphabet for "U" (thumb out), with the pads of the two fingers stroked twice downward on the right cheek.

-Clerc attended Institut National de Jeunes Sourds de Paris when he was just 12 years old and soon became a teacher there.
-While there, he was taught by Abbe Sicard and Jean Massieu, who was deaf.
-In 1815 he traveled with Sicard and Massieu to England to give a lecture and happened upon Thomas Hopkins Gallaudet who was traveling in search of means for instructing deaf children.
-Gallaudet was treated with suspicion in England by Robert Kinniburgh of Braidwood's Academy, and so fatefully chose to turn to France, accepting an invitation to visit the school in Paris.
+Clerc attended Institut National de Jeunes Sourds de Paris when he was 12 years old and soon became a teacher there.
+While there, he was taught by Abbé Sicard and Jean Massieu, who was Deaf.
+In 1815 he traveled with Sicard and Massieu to Britain to give a lecture and met Thomas Hopkins Gallaudet, who was traveling in search of means for instructing deaf children.
+Gallaudet had been treated with suspicion by Robert Kinniburgh of Braidwood's Academy, and so fatefully chose to turn to France, accepting an invitation to visit the school in Paris.
 Then in 1816, after a few months with Clerc at the school, Gaulladet invited Clerc to accompany him to the United States.
-During the trip across the ocean, Clerc learned English from Gallaudet, and Gallaudet learned sign language from Clerc.
+During the trip across the ocean, Clerc learned English from Gallaudet, and Gallaudet learned French sign language from Clerc.
 After arriving in America they worked together to establish the first permanent school for the deaf in Hartford, Connecticut, which is now known as the American School for the Deaf.

 Clerc married one of the first pupils – Eliza Crocker Boardman.

-Laurent Clerc died at the age of 83 at his home in Hartford.
+Clerc died at the age of 83 at his home in Hartford.
 The 1869 obituary in the New York Times says, Clerc came to Hartford in 1816 and became a teacher in 1817, then served more than 50 years "in the cause of deaf-mute instruction" and "his abilities, zeal, and graces of character made him always respected and loved."

 Legacy

 Generally, prior to the onset of organized education of the deaf, deaf people were regarded as unintelligent and incapable of education.
 Laurent Clerc became one of the most recognizable figures in Deaf history of the United States thanks to his significant role in shaping deaf education.
-As a person who could not hear, nor speak from a young age and, despite this, acquired excellent command of spoken languages at an age far past the prime years for language acquisition he is also an exemplary personification of educability and high intellect.
+As a person who could neither hear nor speak from a young age, and, despite this, acquired excellent command of spoken languages at an age far past the prime years for language acquisition, he became an exemplary personification of educability and high intellect.